 Where the design community meets.

-Dublin Designer Joined over 5 years ago via an invitation from João B.
+Dublin Designer Joined almost 6 years ago via an invitation from João B.

 Hi David, I deal with this on a daily basis.
 My best approach, if everyone is working in the same space, is to do a quick feedback workshop to explain things and what's you expect of them.
 After that is done you can follow up each 'department' feedback separately.
 I don't know if you work in sprints or not but allocating a timeframe for the feedback would be great.
 This aligns everyone and gives them time to arrange their schedules to meet you.
 It improves communication and collaboration levels as well as understanding everyone's point of view.

 I use Nielson Norman website, UX movement, UX Planet and then Google a bit.

 I wrote something very similar 2 years ago.
 Definitely use some research to validate your suggestions.

 I guess it all depends on what does Design mean for the company you are working at.

 Is design the product design?
 Is it the brand/marketing design?